3 Sources

 Copy Link

-Anthropic initiates a groundbreaking research program to explore the concept of AI 'model welfare', investigating potential consciousness in AI systems and ethical considerations for their treatment.
+Anthropic initiates a groundbreaking research program to explore AI 'model welfare', sparking debates on AI consciousness and ethical considerations in the rapidly evolving field of artificial intelligence.

 2 Sources